grpnpraveen/CommandPrompt_anywhere/README.md

 USAGE:

-just open commandpromptanywhere.reg with admin permission then accept all the requets.
+just open commandpromptanywhere.reg with admin permission then accept all the requests.

 then test it by right cllicking the cmd_here